 This method of cutting crown molding can be done with any miter saw.

-*These two things are constant with this method.
+*These two things are constant:

 - Your crown molding always lays flat on the saw.